Pull test standards and methods

 Directly pulling the wire joint until destruction at a constant rate (typically 25 to 50 mm/min) is the most commonly adopted test method and is known as 'Pull and Break'.
 It is performed by using a motorised pull tester in which the peak force to separate the terminal from the wire is measured.
 This value is then compared to the table of minimum pull forces outlined in the standard in order to determine a pass or fail of the connection.

-Other test methods call for:
+Other test methods call for more in-depth procedures: